 Social and Emotional Milestones

-- Want to be included in activities with people.
+- Want to take part in activities with people.

 - Point to things for a reason.